 Some condos opt for a metal roof as this roofing material causes snowfall to melt away quite easily, helping reduce roof damage.
 Also, metal roofs are highly durable and can last between 20 and 50 years.

 5. Assess Possible Negligence in Roof Maintenance

 What happens if an owner or other community member causes property damage by mistake?
-In this case, the responsibility of paying for damages caused by negligence falls on the person at fault.
-On the flip side, if contractors are to blame for faulty maintenance, they must address the problem.
+In most cases, the responsibility of paying for damages caused by negligence falls on the person at fault.
+On the flip side, if contractors are to blame for faulty maintenance, they may be asked to address the problem.